jipolanco/Circulation.jl/README.md

 The software requires Julia 1.6 or above.
 See below for installation details.
-We take advantage of a number of Julia packages.
+We take advantage of a number of Julia packages, in particular [FFTW.jl](https://github.com/JuliaMath/FFTW.jl) and [HDF5.jl](https://github.com/JuliaIO/HDF5.jl), which wrap the corresponding C libraries.
 The full list of dependencies is listed in the different `Project.toml` files, while the actual version numbers that have been known to work are detailed in `Manifest.toml`.
 As illustrated further below, the Julia package manager allows to easily install the very same versions of the packages listed in the manifest files.